vvvm23/glow/README.md

 The code is based off another implementation found [here](https://github.com/rosinality/glow-pytorch).

-This repository contain the Glow model code and associated training scripts.
+This repository contain the Glow model code and associated training / sampling scripts.

 > This repository is a work in progress.
-Glow model is complete, but training
-> is unstable currently.
+Default parameters may not be optimal!

 ## Usage